mrets/Help/projects_new_generator.md

 -   Multi-fuel Report (OP Appendix B-3)
 -   State Certification documents (OH, WI)

 Use the Documents tab interface to upload documents.
-By clicking the blue "Upload Document" a local search function can be accessed.
+By selecting the blue "Upload Document" a local search function can be accessed.

 ![](https://github.com/mrets/photos/blob/master/new_generator4b.png?raw=true)